As a child growing up in the UK in the 60’s and the youngest of five girls, I became well acquainted with The Beatles. My sisters were crazy for them.

 The site continues to attract visitors who are drawn by its historical significance and the enduring legacy of John Lennon and The Beatles and it’s well worth a visit.

-Next on my list is the British music museum back in the Dockland area.
+Next on my list is the British Music Experience back in the Dockland area.
 Being a music buff, I’m absolutely enchanted by this collection of amazing music memorabilia classified in eras.
-I lingered in the 70’s as to me it’s the best and most groundbreaking era of all.
+I lingered in the 70’s as to me it’s the best and most ground breaking era of all.

 The final stop in my Beatles trilogy is The Beatles Story.
 Located at the Albert Dock, it’s an immersive journey through the band’s rise to fame, from their humble beginnings in Liverpool to becoming global icons.